top of page

 Before exploring his passion for music, Ben studied Biochemistry at Clare College, Cambridge.

-Ben plays on a Gaetano Gadda cello, generously provided on loan by an anonymous benefactor.
+Ben plays a Gaetano Gadda cello, generously provided on loan by an anonymous benefactor.

 projects.